Questions we're frequently asked about SmartChat chatbots

 11. Give me an example of a simple chatbot idea that has real customer benefit attached to it?

 Chatbots that are focused on doing one job really well and for a particular requirement will become the first movers.
 They will deliver great customer experiences with less noise and fewer distractions.
 Take a flower business on the 13th February.
-They can advertise their chatbot rather than an app and not only is there is no download required, a customer can buy their Valentine flowers with a few simple taps on a chatbot there and then.
+They can advertise their chatbot rather than an app and not only is there nothing to download, a customer can buy their Valentine flowers with a few simple taps on a chatbot there and then.
 This isn’t just a good idea by the way, it's actually happening right now.

 12. I have not heard yet of a must have chatbot out there, so why shouldn’t I keep all my budget in programatic and mobile digital advertising?

 The current storm around effectiveness of programatic advertising raises two important issues.
 How many people have really seen your advertising compared with what is claimed, and how many of those who have seen it are really potential customers?
 The heart of this problem relates to cookies themselves and the limitations of the data you can extract from them to build effective digital strategies.
 Unlike cookies chatbots communicate with real consumers one-to-one and gather customer data and insight as they go.
 The more interactions consumers have, the more you learn and the more likely you are to prompt purchase behaviour.
 Remember cookies can’t have conversations!